PureNimble/ISEP-LAPR4/docs/sprintc/us_2004/readme.md

 <img width=100% src="https://capsule-render.vercel.app/api?type=waving&height=120&color=4E1764"/>

-# US 1013 - Rank the candidates for a job opening
+# US 2004 - Upload a text file with the data fields (requirements ) of a candidate for its verification.

 ## 1. Context

-- `Description:`  As Customer Manager, I want to rank the candidates for a job opening.
+- `Description:` As Operator, I want to upload a text file with the data fields (requirements ) of a candidate for its verification.

 - `Sprint:` This US makes part of the final stage of development of the integrative project of this semester, Sprint C.

-- `Objectives:` The team must make sure that the system supports the ranking of candidates for a job opening.
+- `Objectives:` The team must make sure that the system supports the upload of a text file with the data fields (requirements ) of a candidate for its verification.
 ## 2. Requirements

 [_`Requirements Engineering`_](01.requirements-engineering/readme.md)